Andy Zolper, Chief IT Security Officer, provides suggestions for how investors can improve their personal computer security.

 Choosing strong/complicated passwords is important (8-12 characters; include a special character), but even more important is to never share passwords among sites.
 Username/password combinations that fall into the wrong hands will often be tried at multiple locations.

 Don’t keep a document on your computer listing passwords, bank accounts, Social Security numbers, or other personal information – this is the first thing hackers will search for.
-Instead, use a password manager and enable two-step verification for the application you choose.
+Instead, use a password manager and enable two-factor verification for the application you choose.

 Whether you suffer a ransomware attack or simply spill coffee on your laptop, if you don’t have a backup of your personal data, you’re in big trouble.
 Use a Cloud-based service or a local device to back up your files.